ibm-cloud-architecture/dba-gitops-catalog/README.md

 Updated 2/2/22

+[GitOps](https://www.redhat.com/en/topics/devops/what-is-gitops) is a set of practices to manage infrastructure and application configurations using Git.
+GitOps works by using Git as a single source of truth for declarative infrastructure and applications.
+GitOps uses Git pull requests to manage infrastructure provisioning and deployment automatically.
+The Git repository contains the entire state of the system so that the trail of changes to the system state is visible and auditable.

 ## Overview

-This GitOps Catalog includes [kustomize](http://kustomize.io) base and overlays folders for a number of OpenShift operators needed to deploy IBM Digital Business Automation products.
+This GitOps Catalog includes [kustomize](http://kustomize.io) base and overlays folders for a number of OpenShift operators needed to deploy IBM Cloud Pak for Business Automation products.
 This repository is using the same catalog structure as introduced by Red Hat COP team in [this repository](https://github.com/redhat-cop/gitops-catalog).

 This repository define Operator subscriptions for the different IBM Cloud Pak for Automation product release starting for 2021.3 or Q4 release.